buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/Types/IfcImpactProtectionDeviceTypeEnum.md

 ## Items

 ### CRASHCUSHION
-NOTE Definition from EN1317-1:2010: road vehicle energy absorption device installed in front of one or more hazards to reduce the severity of impact
+NOTE Definition from EN1317-1:2010: road vehicle energy absorption device installed in front of one or more hazards to reduce the severity of impact.

 NOTE Definition from ISO6707-1: energy-absorbing device installed in front of a rigid object to reduce the severity of impact of a vehicle, (Impact barrier, US)